arunsehgals/Semantic-Search-Engine/README.md

 Semantic Search Functionality: Utilizes spaCy for text preprocessing, scikit-learn for TF-IDF vectorization, and cosine similarity for semantic search capabilities.
 RESTful API: Provides a simple REST API endpoint /search where users can pass a query as a URL parameter to retrieve relevant text documents.
 Text Preprocessing: Removes stopwords, tokenizes, converts to lowercase, and lemmatizes text for efficient search.

 How to Use:
 Setup:

 Clone this repository to your local machine.
 Ensure Python and necessary dependencies (Flask, spaCy, scikit-learn) are installed.

 Data Preparation:

 Replace the folder_path variable in app.py with the path to your directory containing text files.
-Ensure text files are in .txt format.
+Ensure data files are in .json format.

 Run the Application:

 Execute python app.py in your terminal to start the Flask server.
 The API will be available at http://127.0.0.1:5000/search.

 Performing a Search:

 Use a web browser or any HTTP client to send a GET request to /search endpoint with the query parameter (?query=YourQuery).

 Example Usage:
 http
 Copy code
 GET /search?query=YourQuery

 Contributions:
 Contributions and enhancements are welcome!
 Fork this repository, make changes, and create a pull request with your improvements.